jfcloutier/karma_agency/notes/agency/policies.md

 When a CA executes a policy it formulated, the execution of the policy becomes an *attempt belief* held by the CA in its next timeframe.

-The attempt belief, like any other belief of the CA, is observable by a parent CA, and thus can be incorporated into the parent CA's causal model.
+The attempt belief, like any other belief of the CA, is observable by a parent CA, and, crucially, can be incorporated into the parent CA's causal model.

 The policy's contents (a list of goals for the CA's umwelt) is known to the CA but is hidden to its observers (i.e. parent CAs).

 The CA remembers named attempt beliefs (and their unique policies) for as long as parent CAs references them in their causal models.

-When a CA observes a new attempt belief in its umwelt, its causal model becomes obsolete and ought to be replaced.
+When a CA observes a new (as yet unobserved) attempt belief in its umwelt, its causal model becomes obsolete and ought to be replaced.

-An executed policy is considered effective if it is picked up as a cause in a causal model of a parent CA.
+An executed policy is considered effective if it is picked up (in the form of an attempt belief) as a cause in a causal model of a parent CA.